Kitwanga: Ferry and bridge

 In 1964, floodwaters collapsed both towers and severely damaged the ferry, cancelling service for several years.

 Contracts awarded in 1973 for the new bridge were the substructure to Dillingham ($962,387) and steelwork to Canron ($1,072,000).
 In 1975, the deck was awarded to Ansha Contracting ($429,370).
 Officially opened that November, the two-lane bridge included ice-pressure measurement equipment on one of the piers.
 The ferry was discontinued.

 Local confrontation

 In the early 1920s, First Nations in the Kitwanga Valley ejected government census takers, threatened European settlers, and blocked visitors from passing through the area.

-In 1960, when the province expropriated land for highway widening, the Kitwanga band demanded grossly inflated compensation and the prosecution of the highways minister.
+In 1960, when the province expropriated land for highway widening, the Kitwanga band demanded compensation and the prosecution of the highways minister.

 In 1985, CN obtained a BC Supreme Court injunction to stop the band from obstructing the main line.
 However, access to the industrial park beside the track, which housed maintenance facilities, remained blocked.
 A sawmill operated within the industrial park.
 The long disputed land included the railyards, the railway right-of-way, and a 12 ha industrial park, which the band claimed was improperly transferred to the GTP at the time of railway construction in 1910.
 In return for lifting the blockade, CN returned an 11 ha site to the band.